 Building regulations apply to most measures.
 Building regulations approval and planning consent may be required for some measures.
-If you are a tenant you should obtain the landlord's approval before carrying out any work.
+If you are a tenant, before undertaking any work you should check the terms of your lease and obtain approval from your landlord if the lease either requires it, or makes no express provision for such work.